sauravpatel186/Video_Transcription/README.md

 2. **Transcribing Videos**: Execute the transcription code in the notebook to convert videos into text.
 3. **Search**: Utilize the search system to query specific terms or phrases from the transcribed content.

-## Future Enhancements
-- **Real-time Transcription**: Implement live transcription for streaming videos.
-- **Advanced Search Features**: Add support for fuzzy search, keyword highlighting, and more.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.